top of page

 No data available

-Auckland Inlet received a very good score of 1.00 for pH indicating that the average pH was well within the guideline value range.
-This zone received a poor score for turbidity (0.49) indicating that average turbidity was above the guideline value.
+Within the Physiochemical sub-indicator, Auckland Inlet received a score of 1.00 and a very good grade (A) for pH indicating that the average pH was well below the guideline value range.
+This zone received a score of 0.52 and satisfactory grade (C) for turbidity indicating that average turbidity was within the guideline value.

 Gladstone Healthy Harbour Partnership GHHP report card